ThePacielloGroup/babel/lang-maintenance.md

 Include a government webpage in the target language.
 In order of preference:

-1. A federal government webpage
+1. A central government webpage
 1. A local government webpage
 1. "🙅 Government" (translated into the target language): this indicates that we couldn't find any suitable page